HOW OUR VISION BEGAN

-Lions club international will celebrate its 100th anniversary on June 17, 2017.
-In 1917, Melvin Jones and a group of businessmen in Chicago, Illinois to put their talents to work improving their communities.
-Lions international grew rapidly throughout the country and in 1925, Helen Keller gave a speech at the Lions Club International Convention and challenged Lions to be “…knights of the blind.”
-The Lions motto is “We Serve.”
+Lions Clubs International celebrated its 100th anniversary on June 17, 2017.
+In 1917, Melvin Jones and a group of businessmen in Chicago, Illinois, put their talents to work improving their communities.
+Lions International grew rapidly throughout the country.
+In 1925, Helen Keller gave a speech at the Lions Clubs International Convention and challenged Lions to be “…knights of the blind.”
+The Lions’ motto is “We Serve.”

-The Conroe Lions Club was chartered in 1939 with a group of 25 business men dedicated to improving their growth community.
-In 1986, the club changed its name to the Conroe Noon Lions Club and has since grown to be the 2nd largest club in the USA and is a beacon of service to the Conroe area.
+The Conroe Lions Club was chartered in 1939 with a group of 25 business men dedicated to improving the growth in their community.
+In 1986, the club changed its name to the Conroe Noon Lions Club and has since grown to be one of the largest clubs in the USA, and is a beacon of service to the Conroe area.
 The Conroe Noon Lions Club Charities Inc. is a non-profit corporation registered under section 501(c)(3) of the Internal Revenue Code.

-From its early beginnings the club heeded the call of Helen Keller.
-With that inspiration, the clubs’ major service project is an extensive Sight Program, which provides eye exams & eyeglasses for needy school aged children from some 18-area schools.
-The Conroe Noon Lions will spend approximately $20,000 to support this one program.
-The club supports other Sight Conservation efforts through the Leader Dog Program, the Light House for the blind, Lions Eye Bank of Texas and the World Services for the Blind.
-Recently the club opened the Conroe Noon Lions Club Recycling Center; a facility which cleans, sorts, categorizes, and repairs donated used eyeglasses that are distributed by various mission and relief agencies all over the world.
-A very active Sight Awareness Committee conducts community projects such as vision screenings, glaucoma screenings, used eyeglass collections and other local-vision centered events.
+From its early beginnings, the club heeded the call of Helen Keller.
+With that inspiration, the club’s major service project is an extensive Sight Program, which provides eye exams & eyeglasses for needy school-aged children from some 18-area schools.
+The Conroe Noon Lions Club will spend approximately $22,000 to support this one program.
+The club supports other sight conservation efforts through the Leader Dog Program, the Light House for the Blind, Lions Eye Bank of Texas, and the World Services for the Blind.
+In 2006, the club opened the Conroe Noon Lions Club Eyeglass Recycling Center; a facility which cleans, sorts, categorizes, and repairs donated used eyeglasses that are distributed by various mission and relief agencies all over the world.
+A very active Sight Awareness Committee conducts community projects such as vision screenings, glaucoma screenings, used eyeglass collections, and other local-vision centered events.

-The Conroe Noon Lions continue to support the youth of our area through projects like ‘kids on the lake’-a fishing tournament for special needs children.
-Along with Lions Clubs around the state of Texas, we support the Texas Lions Camp in Kerrville.
-The camp provides special camping sessions for children with physical disabilities and diabetes at no cost to their families.
-Other youth oriented projects include: Reaves Elementary – Adopt A School, drug awareness programs, youth scholarship contests, peace poster contests, scholarships to area seniors, along with sponsoring the Conroe High School LEO Club.
-The motto of Lions International is “We Serve” and the Conroe Noon Lions Club and its members are committed to service in their communities, their country and their world.
+The Conroe Noon Lions Club continues to support the youth of our area through projects like Kids on the Lake, a fishing tournament for special needs children.
+Along with Lions clubs around the state of Texas, CNLC supports the Texas Lions Camp in Kerrville.
+The camp provides special camping sessions for children with physical disabilities, diabetes, and Downs syndrome at no cost to their families.
+Other youth oriented projects include: Reaves Elementary – Adopt-A-School, drug awareness programs, youth scholarship contests, scholarships to area seniors, and sponsoring the Conroe High School LEO Club.
+The motto of Lions International is “We Serve,” and the Conroe Noon Lions Club and its members are committed to service in their communities, their country, and their world.